cicirello/user-statistician/README.md

 ## About

 The [cicirello/user-statistician](https://github.com/cicirello/user-statistician) GitHub
-Action generates a visual summary of your activity on GitHub in the form of an SVG, suitable to display on your [GitHub Profile README](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
+Action generates a detailed visual summary of your activity on GitHub in the form of an SVG, suitable to display on your [GitHub Profile README](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme).
 Although the intended use-case is to generate an SVG image for your GitHub Profile README,